-A doctoral degree in oncology does not exist, but students seeking advanced education in oncology can obtain a Doctor of Philosophy in Cancer Biology or can attend a residency program in radiological oncology upon graduation from medical school.
-Students more interested in clinical research might opt for the doctoral program, while students interested in working with cancer patients from a medical standpoint might opt for medical school and a residency program in radiological oncology.
+Although a doctoral degree in oncology does not exist, students interested in clinical research might opt for a doctoral program in cancer biology, while students interested in working with cancer patients from a medical standpoint might opt for medical school and a residency program in radiological oncology.
 Any doctoral program requires a master's degree; these programs may also require professional experience or specific course prerequisites.

 Doctor of Philosophy in Cancer Biology